hunterloftis/newton/readme.md

-Until Newton, the best physics libraries available for JavaScript were [Box2d](https://github.com/kripken/box2d.js/) and [Chipmunk](https://github.com/josephg/Chipmunk-js) - both of which are automated ports of very capable and popular C++ projects.
+Until Newton, the best physics libraries available for JavaScript were [Box2d](https://github.com/kripken/box2d.js/) and [Chipmunk](https://github.com/josephg/Chipmunk-js) - both of which are JS ports of very capable and popular C++ projects.
 Unfortunately, these ports combine the clarity and conciseness of C++ with the speed of JavaScript.
 Still,
 [CoffeePhysics](https://github.com/soulwire/Coffee-Physics),
 [Verlet-JS](https://github.com/subprotocol/verlet-js), and
 [PhysicsJS](https://github.com/wellcaffeinated/PhysicsJS)
-have failed to match the clunkier but more effective C-based simulators.
+have failed to supplant these clunky libraries.

+A game-ready HTML5 physics engine should be:

+- Written in and optimized for idiomatic JavaScript
+- Designed with garbage collection in mind
+- Decoupled from rendering
+- Consistent across browsers and hardware
+- Fluid and without stutter
+- Stable, fast, and predictable

 Read all the [nerdy details](http://www.google.com).